kitsec-labs/kitsec-core/README.md

 ### 📶 CIDR <a name="cidr"></a>

-Search for CIDR ranges.:
+Search for CIDR ranges for a given domain name:

-`kitsec cidr example.com`

 `````
-"""
+Usage: kitsec cidr [OPTIONS] COMPANY_NAME

 Look up the CIDR range for a company's domain name.

-  Args:
+Arguments:
-  - company_name (str): The name of the company's domain name to look up.
+  COMPANY_NAME  The name of the company's domain name to look up.

+Options:
+  --help           Show this message and exit.

 Returns:
   - The CIDR range for the company's domain name as a string.
-  - If an exception is raised an error message will be returned.
+  - If an exception is raised during the lookup process, an error message will be displayed.

-"""
+Example:
+  kitsec cidr github.com
 `````
 <details>
   <summary>Output</summary>